top of page

 Hotel Guest Tax Increase Proposal

-The City Council is still in the process of considering a proposal from November 2025, increasing the Hotel Guest Tax from 5 percent to 9.25 percent of the cost of a hotel room.
+The City Council is still in the process of considering a proposal from November 2025, increasing the Hotel Guest Tax.
 This increase, if passed by the voters, would be the first in over 40 years.
+This proposal will not affect your personal taxes unless you book a hotel stay within the City of Tulsa.

 Frequently Asked Questions